 Now we are getting closer to figure out the best of the top places to visit in Europe.
 Paris is quintessential Europe, an opulent city often imitated around the continent and the world.
 One thing alongside.
 It is truly impossible to replicate the city.
 It captures the imagination for having mastered the art of sophisticated living.
 But never disappoints.

-There’s the Eiffel Tower, the Champs-Élysées, the Notre Dame and the biggest concentration of the world’s greatest art at the Louvre, Pompidou, Orsay and dozens of other museums.
-But surely the Parisian experience is still sitting at a café or bistro and shopping down grand boulevards and squares or may be strolling along the Seine.
-I think it’s not difficult to see why this is the most inspiring of all cities and probably you will get the feeling too if you really are planning for visit to this great amazing city of Europe.
+There’s the Eiffel Tower, the Champs-Élysées, the Notre Dame and the biggest concentration of the world’s greatest art at the Louvre, Pompidou, Orsay, and dozens of other museums.
+But surely the Parisian experience is still sitting at a café or bistro and shopping down grand boulevards and squares or maybe strolling along the Seine.
+I think it’s not difficult to see why this is the most inspiring of all cities and probably you will get the feeling too if you really are planning for a visit to this great amazing city of Europe.